neonicX-Tech/Classification-With-SVM/README.md

 ## Overview

 The goal of this project is to develop a robust model capable of accurately distinguishing between ripe and unripe oranges based on their visual characteristics in images.
-The SVM algorithm is chosen for its effectiveness in binary classification tasks and its ability to handle high-dimensional feature spaces.
+The SVM algorithm is chosen for its effectiveness in binary classification tasks and its ability to handle high-dimensional feature spaces.📈📉
 🍊🍈🍊
 **********
 ## Features
+🧨🚀🚀
 Support Vector Machines (SVMs) offer several benefits for image classification.
 Support Vector Machines (SVMs) excel in image classification due to their ability to effectively handle high-dimensional data, prevent overfitting, and generalize well with small to medium-sized datasets.
 SVMs are memory-efficient and offer interpretable decision boundaries, making them a powerful choice for image classification tasks.